Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-* Added: Option to hide breadcrumbs
+* Added: Option to show who is online
 * Added: Shortcode extension to show a specific post
 * Added: Shortcode extension to show a specific topic
 * Added: Shortcode extension to show a specific forum
 * Added: Shortcode extension to show one or more specific categories
+* Added: Option to hide breadcrumbs
 * Added: Cancel button to editor
 * Added: Show IDs of forums/categories inside the administration area
 * Fixed: Load stylesheets and scripts only on forum page